tamiratB/heat-stress-forecast-tool/README.md

 First release of a heat-stress forecasting tool for the Greater Horn of Africa, developed and tested using ECMWF open-data medium-range forecasts.

+The heat stress forecasting tool has been rigorously tested using 80 years of historical ERA5 reanalysis data to evaluate its performance across a wide range of climate conditions and extreme heat events.
+This extensive historical assessment has helped verify the robustness of the methodology, ensure the reliability of the forecast products, and build confidence in its application for operational heat stress monitoring and early warning over the Greater Horn of Africa.

 The pipeline downloads ECMWF IFS open-data forecasts, derives the meteorological inputs required by the WBGT model, computes gridded **daytime and nighttime WBGT** with the Liljegren et al. (2008) method, and produces weekly heat-stress summary